beginning of content

 Osteoarthritis (OA) is a long-term condition where your joints can become painful and stiff.
 This can limit your movement and ability to do things.

-How common is OA?
+How common is osteoarthritis?

-OA is very common.
-It becomes more common as you get older.
+Osteoarthritis is very common.
+It can develop at any age, but becomes more common as you get older.
 It's more common in females than males.

-OA is not the same as rheumatoid arthritis or psoriatic arthritis, which are both autoimmune conditions.
+Osteoarthritis is not the same as rheumatoid arthritis or psoriatic arthritis, which are both autoimmune conditions.

-What are the symptoms of OA?
+What are the symptoms of osteoarthritis?

 Other symptoms can include:

-What causes OA?
+What causes osteoarthritis?

 When should I see my doctor?

-Talk to your doctor if you have pain in your joints.
+Speak to your doctor if you have:

-How is OA diagnosed?
+How is osteoarthritis diagnosed?

-Tests are not usually needed to diagnose OA.
+Tests are not usually needed to diagnose osteoarthritis.
 Your doctor might arrange tests if it's not clear what type of arthritis you have.
+Your doctor may refer you for an x-ray of the painful joint or joints.

-How is OA treated?
+How is osteoarthritis treated?

-There is no cure for OA, but many people can manage their symptoms well.
 Treating joint pain and stiffness can help you manage your daily activities.

 The type of treatment recommended for you will depend on your symptoms and which joint or joints are affected.
+Your healthcare professional will be able to help you navigate this.

 Regular exercise

-It's a good idea to choose low-impact activities that don't put a lot of stress on your joints.
+It's a good idea to choose low impact activities that don't put a lot of stress on your joints.

 Healthy eating and weight loss

 Extra body weight increases stress on many joints — especially your knees, hips and lower back.
+If you live with overweight or obesity, losing weight can help reduce pain and limit further damage to your joints.

 Special devices and footwear

-Some people with knee OA try:
+Sometimes people with knee osteoarthritis try:

 Ask your physiotherapist or an occupational therapist for advice about using aids or supports.